yashodgayashan/environment_platform/README.md

 ### Configuration file

-Please Make a file called `ballerina.conf` in core/resources as given in the `example.conf` and update the values.
+Make a file named `ballerina.conf` in `core/resources`.
+You can refer the file `example.conf` located at `core/resources/` for more details.
+Then, update the created file with your preference of values.

 ### Run the project using docker